iDave2/DockerWiki/README.md

 ### Command-line installer <a id="inCli" name="inCli"></a>

 This method leverages built-in PHP programs to automate installation.
-Configuration settings come from `DW_` variables scattered in increasing order of precedence by files `.env`, `DW_USER_CONFIG`, and command-line assignments.
+Configuration settings come from definitions scattered in increasing order of precedence by files `.env`, `DW_USER_CONFIG`, and command-line assignments.